-Finally, we decompose the effect of the 25 percent temporary depreciation on physical TFP growth into (i) market-size effects and (ii) relaxed credit constraints.
+Finally, we decompose the effect of the 25% temporary depreciation on physical TFP growth into (i) market-size effects and (ii) relaxed credit constraints.
 We provide numbers for the five-year depreciation period.
 Table 12 indicates that in emerging Asia the R&D participation rate increases by 2.6 percentage points during the depreciation.
-87% of the new R&D performers start this activity due to a relaxation of credit constraints (firms that found it profitable to do R&D in net-present-value terms, for which the credit constraint was binding), while only 13% of the new R&D investment is due to an increase in market size (firms that were initially unconstrained but found it unprofitable to engage in R&D in net-present-value terms, for which it now becomes profitable to perform R&D).
+87% of the new R&D performers start this activity due to a relaxation of credit constraints (firms that found it profitable to do R&D in net-present-value terms, for which the credit constraint was initially binding), while only 13% of the new R&D investment is due to an increase in market size (firms that were initially unconstrained but found it unprofitable to engage in R&D in net-present-value terms, for which it now becomes profitable to perform R&D).
 By contrast, in the other emerging economies, the R&D participation rate falls by 1.7 percentage points.
 This drop can be decomposed into a 82% reduction due to an increase in credit constraints and a 18% reduction due to reduced market size effects.
-Finally, in industrialized countries, the R&D participation rate hardly reacts during the depreciation, so we do not report the decomposition.